 Alright folks, it is officially, 100% summer-time now!
 The weather is getting hot, and the 4th of July is right around the corner.
 The kids are out of school and you need some outside activities to burn off their energy, right?
 If you haven't tried making my reusable Crochet Water Balloons yet, what are you waiting for?!
 They are so fast to make, and with a little bit of red, white and blue, you can turn them into a patriotic toy for playing with pre-fireworks.
-Also, check out my monthly giveaway here for your chance to win the yarn and hook to make a set of these for yourself :)

 So many of you have given my reusable crochet water balloons a try already, and to be honest I am totally psyched about all the positive feedback that I have had about these!
 I was truly floored when The Crochet Crowd wrote up a whole post/demo video about them!
 I have loved hearing your stories, seeing your videos and generally seeing the enjoyment that so many of you have had from this simple crochet project that I dreamed up last year.